-Both auditorium programs are held every Tuesday and Wednesday between 6:30 and 7:30 p.m.
 Reservations are not required unless your group is over 200 people (the auditorium seats 190).
-Groups can also request showings at other times.
-Any reservation or scheduling request can be made by calling 801-240-3584.
+Groups can also request showings.
+Any reservation or scheduling request can be made by calling 801-240-1158.

-The museum offers a variety of activities for families and children of all ages.
+The museum also offers a variety of other activities for families and children of all ages.
 In addition to the interactive displays and activity carts you’ll find throughout the museum, there are three “Fun for Families” activity pamphlets available at the front desk with activities that can be completed by exploring displays and artifacts throughout the museum exhibits.
-On average most people spend around 1.5 to 2 hours visiting the museum.
+On average most people spend around 1.5-2 hours visiting the Museum.

 Patrons are welcome to bring their own strollers through the museum.
-A limited number of single-seat strollers are also available for free checkout at the front desk.
-Please do not leave your children unattended.
+A limited number of single-seat strollers are also available for free check out at the front desk.

 Food, drink, and pets are not allowed in the building.
 Please don’t touch art and artifacts on display.